 Treatment for varicocele

-In the past, an operation was used to remove a varicocele.
-Now a procedure is carried out to block the vein causing the bulge to disappear is called varicocele embolisation.
-This is carried out after being admitted to hospital.
+However, most often a procedure is carried out to block the vein causing the bulge to disappear, called varicocele embolisation.
+This is carried out under local anaesthetic in hospital.

-A radiologist will then inject a special contract dye down the catheter to help check the abnormal veins have been successfully blocked.
+A radiologist will then inject a special contrast dye down the catheter to help check the abnormal veins have been successfully blocked.

 The procedure takes around half an hour to an hour.
 After around three to four hours recovery time, a friend or relative can take the patient home.